nrb/resume/resume.rst

 :2006-2010: Network Administrator - `MapleTronics Computers`_, Goshen, IN.
 Managed internal network, as well as installing and managing networks, servers, and software for clients.
 Some of my main duties included:

   * Automating processes through custom VBScript and PowerShell scripts.
-  * Maintaining over 1,000 computers, both workstations and servers.
-This included managing virtual machines with VMware ESX and Microsoft's Hyper-V.
+  * Maintaining over 1,000 Windows computers, both workstations and servers using Kaseya management software and custom scripts.
   * Integrated reporting across several different systems using Microsoft SQL Server Reporting Services and T-SQL.